tfuger10/Machine-Predictive-Maintenance/README.md

 Next steps beyond this investigation would be to:

 - Collect additional data on the current machine being analyzed.
-The current model has good results, but we would want to confirm those results with additional data
+The current model has good results, but we would want to confirm those results by testing the model on additional data.
 - This data only applies to one machine for the Northrup Grumman plant.
-We would want to start to collect data on the other machines in the plant to setermine failures for those machines as well.
+We would want to start to collect data on the other machines in the plant to determine failures for those machines as well.
 The end result is to improve the efficiency for the whole manufacturing process and not just one step in the process.

 ## Repository Navigation